jtcriswell/SecDev19/README.md

 John Criswell, Ethan Johnson, and Colin Pronovost_

 This repository contains everything you need to get started with the LLVM tutorial at SecDev 2019.
-The custom LLVM pass you will create can be build with the provided makefile (just type `make`) and run with the provided `run-pass` script.
+The custom LLVM pass you will create can be built with the provided makefile (just type `make`) and run with the provided `run-pass` script.
 A VM image with all of the prerequisites you will need to build your pass can be found here (TODO: Add link to VM image).